ISU-MolPhyl/EEOB563/computer_labs/lab8/BayesTraits.md

 that here corresponds to the common ancestor to the Great Apes.
 * Use `AddMRCA Node2 GreatApes` command to set up a reconstruction for a MRCA of a group of species.
 * Type `info` to see the information about these nodes among the trees.
+* Set the logfile basename to "Run03": `LogFile Run03`
 To run the program type `run`

 > **Questions to consider:**